trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

    touch src/TransactionInvalidBeaconError.ts
    ```

-   `TransactionInvalidBeaconError.ts` utility class is used to display human readable message from Beacon errors
+   The `TransactionInvalidBeaconError.ts` utility class is used to display human readable message from Beacon errors.

-1. Edit all files.
+1. Make these updates to the files:

-   - HomeScreen.tsx : the home page where you can access all other pages.
+   - HomeScreen.tsx: the home page where you can access all other pages.

      ```typescript
      import {